Substantial number of sheep stolen from farmland - PSNI appeal for information

-Sheep stolen from farmland - PSNI appeal for information about the theft and 'huge financial loss to the owner responsible for the sheep'
+Sheep stolen from farmland - PSNI appeal for information about the theft and "huge financial loss"

 and live on Freeview channel 276